Overview:

 Who Wants This System?

 – The NDP, the Greens, the Libertarians, the Christian Heritage Party.
-The Conservatives are sort of like they do, but only as way of mindfucking Justin.
+The Conservatives are sort of acting like they do, but only as way of mindfucking Justin.

 – People who think the problem with Canada is that political parties don’t have enough control over their candidates.